tips

 This isn't clever, but it's effective.

 Pickpockets work crowded areas, targeting tourists with bags, visible phones, and wallets in back pockets.
 They often work in teams: one distracts, another steals.
+Phone snatching is also on the rise, with thieves grabbing devices out of people's hands while they're taking photos or using maps.

 Where it happens: Las Ramblas (Barcelona), La Boqueria market, Sagrada Familia queues, Park Güell, metro stations, Puerta del Sol (Madrid), buses, anywhere crowds gather.